wp-plugins/formforall/readme.txt

 <h4>PUBLISHING</h4>

-* Our FormForAll plugin and widget allows you to easily insert your FomForAll forms into your sidebar and to embed them into your Wordpress site wherever you want.
+* Our Form For All plugin and widget allows you to easily insert your FomForAll forms into your sidebar and to embed them into your Wordpress site wherever you want.
 * If you want to include one of your form in an e-mail, we provide you with a hosted URL.
 * Alternatively, we can also provide you with a JavaScript that you just have to copy / paste, which will embed your form on a HTML page of your site.